tnowak22/e50/rpi/README.md

 Next, ensure that there is an empty file called `ssh` in the the `/boot/` directory.
 We have finished making the necessary changes to the OS.
 We can now replace the micro-SD into the Raspberry Pi and boot it up.&#x20;

-If you are connecting from a Windows PC, then the [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US) from Apple are needed to connect the Raspberry Pi via ssh.
+If you are connecting from a Windows PC, then the [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US) from Apple are needed to connect to the Raspberry Pi via ssh.

 Finally, we can connect to the Raspberry Pi through ssh from the PC using: